GOP donor pays $1M to deploy South Dakota national guard

 “We don’t need this donation and whether it’s legal or not, it’s a terrible idea because it looks like our guardsmen are being used as political pawns,” said South Dakota state Sen. Reynold Nesiba, a Democrat.

-Noem's spokesman Ian Fury said the money would help alleviate the cost to taxpayers of deploying the 50-person contingent, adding that it could legally be accepted into a state fund designated for responding to emergencies and disasters.
-South Dakota currently has a budget surplus, something Noem has boasted about.
+Noem's spokesman Ian Fry said the money could legally be accepted into a state fund designated for responding to emergencies, alleviating costs to taxpayers.
+South Dakota currently has a budget surplus, which Noem has boasted about.

+Fry disputed the suggestion that Johnson’s donation motivated deployment of the 50-person contingent.
+The state would have sent the guard without it, he said.

-Noem took to social media Wednesday, saying her state has a history of relying on private donors.
+Noem herself took to social media Wednesday, arguing the state has a history of relying on private donors.
 But those projects have typically been focused on local projects — like an events complex at the state fair grounds — not deploying the National Guard.

 “This deployment is vital for the security of our state and our nation,” Noem said in a Twitter video.